-The following post is provided by Pete Anderson, personal finance blogger for Bible Money Matters.
+The following article is provided by Pete Anderson, personal finance blogger for Bible Money Matters.

 While we were going through the process of getting ready for my wife to have the baby we started thinking about some changes that we were going to have to make in order to ensure we had a good financial future.
 We had to set financial goals that would help us to provide a good future not only for ourselves, but also for our newborn son.